-> Whilst it’s good to be bullish and confident about your next update or feature release, savvy product owners rely on data at all times.
+While it’s good to be bullish and confident about your next update or feature release, savvy product owners always rely on data.
 Being overconfident has been the ruin of many a good platform.
 By capitalising on the data gathered in the previous two areas, you should have a good level of understanding of the next steps.

-> Ask your team
+Ask your team

 - Is our projected reach realistic?